deev/tahoe-lafs/docs/specifications/leasedb.rst

 ------------------------

 - What happens if a write to storage objects for a new share fails permanently?
-If we delete the share entry, any storage objects that were written for that share will be deleted by the AccountingCrawler when it next gets to them.
-Is this sufficient, or should we attempt to delete those objects immediately?
-If the latter, do we need a direct **STATE_COMING** → **STATE_GOING** transition to handle this case?
+If we delete the share entry, then the accounting crawler will eventually get to those storage objects and see that their lengths are inconsistent with the length in the container header.
+This will cause the share to be treated as corrupted.
+Should we instead attempt to delete those objects immediately?
+If so, do we need a direct STATE_COMING → STATE_GOING transition to handle this case?

 - What happens if only some storage objects for a share disappear unexpectedly?
 This case is similar to only some objects having been